What You Need To Build A New Website – Web Design Checklist

 Craft Your Marketing Message:

 The number one problem in web design is not understanding your own marketing message.
-Defining your message sets the tone for everything that happens afterwards.
+Defining your message sets the tone for everything that happens afterward.
 The following questions are the most significant to answer before building a new website.

 - Who Are You?